lextoumbourou/notes/notes/permanent/survivorship-bias.md

 tags:
   - ErrorsOfThinking
 cover: /_media/world-war-2-aircraft-survivorship-bias-abraham-wald-17.jpeg
+summary: arriving at false conclusions by only examining success cases
 ---

 **Survivorship Bias** is a common error of thinking where we arrive at false conclusions by only examining success cases.